 These verticals tend to be more susceptible to returns, chargebacks, and fraud.
 Despite the rather ominous-sounding name, however, operating a high-risk business isn’t inherently a bad thing.

-Some verticals present an elevated financial risk, but big risks can sometimes offer big payoffs.
+Keep in mind that some verticals present an elevated financial risk, but big risks can sometimes offer big payoffs.
 Merchants who choose to function in high-risk categories do so with the confidence that the reward will offset the extra hassle and expense of a high-risk merchant account.

 Some Risk Factors You Can Control

 Gaining a bit of clarity regarding high-risk classifications and their implications can empower you to make informed decisions and anticipate challenges.
 What if your industry isn’t considered “high risk,” though?
 Are you in the clear?